tulip-control/gr1c/doc/spc_format.md

 C-like, infix syntax.
 Comments begin with `#` and continue until the end of line.
 The grammar below is not complete (nor normative), but should be enough for you to compose specifications.
 Cf. the `examples` directory.
+NUMBER must be a nonnegative integer.

     /* Define which variables are controlled and uncontrolled. */ envvarlist ::= 'ENV:' VARIABLE | envvarlist VARIABLE